 A fracture at the base of the skull is known as a basilar skull fracture.
-This type of skull fracture is relatively rare, and only occurs in about 4% of head injuries.
+This type of skull fracture is relatively rare and only occurs in about 4% of head injuries.
 Because of the high risk of meningitis and possible nerve damage associated with basilar skull fractures, most people with basilar skull fractures are admitted to the hospital for observation and treatment.
 Surgery is usually not necessary unless other injuries are involved, such as intracranial bleeding.

 Skull Fracture Symptoms & Clinical Manifestations

 Head injury and skull fracture symptoms may vary.
-Injuries may occur with or without loss of consciousness, and in some cases the only symptom may be a bump on the head.
-Some symptoms of basilar skull fractures may including bleeding from the site of the wound, or through the ears, nose or eyes, bruising behind the ears or under the eyes, changes in the size of pupils, confusions, convulsions, drowsiness, headaches, nausea, restlessness, slurred speech, neck stiffness, and vomiting.
+Injuries may occur with or without loss of consciousness, and in some cases, the only symptom may be a bump on the head.
+Some symptoms of basilar skull fractures may including bleeding from the site of the wound, or through the ears, nose, or eyes, bruising behind the ears or under the eyes, changes in the size of pupils, confusions, convulsions, drowsiness, headaches, nausea, restlessness, slurred speech, neck stiffness, and vomiting.

 Possible Complications of Basilar Skull Fractures

 The most severe complication of a basilar skull fracture is death.
 With any damage to the skull, there is a high probability of a traumatic brain injury.
-Basilar skull fractures are accompanied with a high risk of meningitis, an inflammation of the membranes covering the brain, which may be fatal.
+Basilar skull fractures are accompanied by a high risk of meningitis, an inflammation of the membranes covering the brain, which may be fatal.
 In a small percentage of patients, ocular nerve entrapment occurs when the ocular nerve is compressed by broken bones in the skull, causing visual irregularities.
 Due to the closeness of the base of the skull to the cranial nerves, injuries to the cranial nerves are a concern with basilar skull fractures.
-Injuries can cause hearing loss (due to damage of cranial nerve VIII), palsy of the facial nerve or oculomotor nerve.
+Injuries can cause hearing loss (due to damage of cranial nerve VIII), palsy of the facial nerve, or oculomotor nerve.

 Causes of Basilar Skull Fractures